 "You are always sweating as a way to regulate body temperature and to assist your immune system in fending off certain viruses and bacteria."

-Temperatures are rising and in many places of the country, at this time of the year, we don’t have a choice – the sweaty season is upon us.
+Temperatures are high and in many places of the country, at this time of the year, we don’t have a choice – the sweaty season is upon us.
 But not all sweating is healthy, and some people even deal with a condition called excessive sweat.

 Today Dr. Nancy Lin, PhD is explaining why we sweat, what’s healthy and what we should be concerned about when it comes to sweat.
 She’ll explain why sweat makes us smell bad (and why it is worse on some people).
 She’ll review the real dangers of antiperspirants and deodorants, and share some of her favorite natural alternatives — including an effective, all-natural deodorant you can make at home.

 - 05:01: Sweaty facts

 - 15:53: Primary Hyperhidrosis